2025 Jordanian Second Division League

-The 2025 Jordanian Second Division League is an upcoming season set to start on 19 September 2025 and conclude on 6 December 2025.
+The 2025 Jordanian Second Division League started on 19 September 2025 and concluded on 7 December 2025.

-The league features 12 new teams from the previous abandoned campaign.
+The league featured 12 new teams from the previous abandoned campaign.
 Four teams relegated from the 2024 First Division League: Al-Karmel, Umm Al-Qutain, Al-Jalil, and Sahab, as well as eight new teams promoted from the 2024 Third Division League: Ajloun, Al-Ordon Lil-Fursia, Hay Al-Amir Hassan, Moab, Sahl Horan, Shabab Al-Hussein, Shabab Talbieh, and Tafila.

+On 28 November 2025, Sahl Horan were crowned as champions of the competition, after their 1–3 win over Shabab Al-Hussein.
+On 7 December 2025, Hay Al-Amir Hassan joined Sahl Horan in gaining promotion.

 Format

-The tournament is played in a single-stage fragmented league system, with the first and second-placed teams qualifying for the Jordanian First Division League, while the last four teams are relegated to the Jordanian Third Division League.
+The tournament was played in a single-stage fragmented league system, with the first and second-placed teams qualifying for the Jordanian First Division League, while the last four teams are relegated to the Jordanian Third Division League.

 Teams

-A total of 12 teams will contest in the league, including four relegated from the 2024 First Division League, and four promoted from the 2024 Third Division League.
+A total of 12 teams contested in the league, including four relegated from the 2024 First Division League, and four promoted from the 2024 Third Division League.

 15 clubs from the previous campaign were handed relegation to the 2025 Third Division League by the Jordan Football Association, as punishment for clubs refusing to participate in the opening match due to financial demands.
 The 15 clubs currently plan on appealing the decision, in hopes of reversing the ruling.

 Team changes

-The following teams have changed division since the 2024 season.
+The following teams changed divisions since the 2024 season.